 - Reach the end of the payment window

 The payment window refers to the number of months or years an income share agreement remains active.
-Some income share agreements last two years, while others remain active for as long as 10 years.
+Some income share agreement loans last two years, while others remain active for as long as 10 years.
 Wherever yours falls, this time frame is still shorter than the average time it takes to pay off a traditional student loan—that’s 20 years.

-On that note, your income share agreement is considered fulfilled once the payment window closes, even if you haven’t hit the payment cap or made the maximum number of monthly payments.
+On that note, your income share agreement loan is considered fulfilled once the payment window closes, even if you haven’t hit the payment cap or made the maximum number of monthly payments.
 This is another distinction from traditional student loans, which need to be paid off completely regardless if it takes 20 years or more.

 Kevin Goes Back to School